Gateway Regional Center

 “Portland may be the greenest city in the country.
 That’s no longer good enough.
 We aim to be the greenest city on earth.
 We can do this with thoughtful planning that integrates Portland’s value of sustainability into everything we do . . .
 The Portland Plan will put density where density belongs and shape our city so that the necessities of a good life, like grocery stores, are a 20-minute walk from home...

 A green revolution is about to bloom across America.
 Let’s make Portland the hub.”
-Beyond a number of individual buildings and a few demonstration streets, Portland doesnot have one entire neighborhood or District that demonstrates and showcases Portland’s commitment to and innovation in sustainability; a truly transit-oriented, mixed-use, mixed-income community of housing, jobs, retail, education and recreation, designed and constructed to demonstrate the world’s best thinking—technically and functionally—for “the greenest city on earth.”
+Beyond a number of individual buildings and a few demonstration streets, Portland does not have one entire neighborhood or District that demonstrates and showcases Portland’s commitment to and innovation in sustainability; a truly transit-oriented, mixed-use, mixed-income community of housing, jobs, retail, education and recreation, designed and constructed to demonstrate the world’s best thinking—technically and functionally—for “the greenest city on earth.”

 Other cities, including Vancouver, B.C. and Chicago, have examples that they tout which, while pushing the envelope, don’t yet rise to the level of the above description.
 In Portland, there is one opportunity like no other in the metro area; an opportunity offering location, accessibility, infrastructure, demographics (population, make-up, and jobs—existing and potential), and availability that are unparalleled.
 This is the currently nascent and underdeveloped Gateway Regional Center in East Portland.

-3. To the immediate north of the District lie the 35 acres of undeveloped ODOT property, along with the approximately 85 acres of publicly owned, yet poorly accessible, acreage on Rocky Butte—together envisioned to be Gateway Green; a recreational and iconic destination for Portland.
+3. To the immediate north of the District lie the 38 acres of undeveloped property, along with the approximately 85 acres of publicly owned, yet poorly accessible, acreage on Rocky Butte—together envisioned to be Gateway Green; a recreational and iconic destination for Portland.
 The two themes emphasized for Gateway Green are bicycle recreation and sustainability (wind, solar, water, air); the latter to be in a highly visible, iconic fashion.
-The number of people going by (on freeways) or through (on MAX) this site per year is estimated to be 65 million.
+The number of trip going by (on freeways) or through (on MAX and the multi-use trail) this site per year is estimated to be 65 million.
 The design and use of Gateway Green is intended to create a one-of-a-kind tourism asset which will help fill the approximately 2,000 hotel rooms which now exist around NE Airport Way.
 Further, this site is envisioned to be accessed by the Sullivan’s Gulch Trail, a 7-mile-long bike and pedestrian trail running east from the Eastbank Esplanade to Gateway and farther East Portland neighborhoods.
 Currently, ODOT, Oregon State Parks, Metro, Portland Parks and Recreation, Gateway Program Advisory Committee, and private supporters are working to make both Sullivan’s Gulch Trail and Gateway Green realities.

 4. The demographics of the area reveal the following: